youearnedit/yei_challenge_ruby/README.md

 - Leave comments if appropriate, but don't worry about commenting up everything, just explain any 'hard parts'.

 ### Things to avoid doing:
 - Don't use a gem for the github api, we want to see that you can solve for it.
+If you're doing a GraphQL integration, feel free to use GraphQL libraries though
 - Don't submit broken code - your solution should be functional
 - Don't spend too much time
 - Don't break out your code into separate application services.
 A monolith is fine.